-Rotations: Pain, and Health Psychology
+Rotations: Pain and Health Psychology

 Dr. Beckman is a licensed clinical psychologist who provides cognitive behavioral therapy and other evidence-based psychological treatments to adults with comorbid mental health and medical conditions.
-She has particular interest in interventions to promote improved symptom management and quality of life among people with conditions such as chronic pain, cancer, obesity, and gastrointestinal disorders.
-She also coleads the Health Psychology Seminar and provides supervision for departmental trainees on outpatient therapy and health psychology cases.
+She has particular interest in promoting behavioral health integration and in interventions to promote improved symptom management and quality of life among people with conditions such as chronic pain and cancer.
+She also co-leads the Psychologists in the Medical Setting Seminar and provides supervision for departmental trainees on outpatient therapy and health psychology cases.